Michael Fassbender: 2011–2019: Mainstream success

 Fassbender co-starred in Slow West, a western starring Kodi Smit-McPhee and Ben Mendelsohn, in 2015.
 He played Silas, an enigmatic traveller.
 Fassbender played late Apple founder and CEO Steve Jobs in the Danny Boyle-directed film Steve Jobs, which began filming in January 2015, in San Francisco, U.S., and premiered in September of that year.
 The film is an adaptation of Walter Isaacson's book Steve Jobs.
 The screenplay was written by Aaron Sorkin.
 Fassbender became attached after Christian Bale dropped out of the project.
-His performance saw him nominated for the Academy Award for Best Actor.
+Todd McCarthy of The Hollywood Reporter praised Fassbender writing, "while [he] doesn't closely physically resemble the man, he fully delivers the essentials of how we have come to perceive the man".
+His performance saw him nominated for the Academy Award, BAFTA Award, Golden Globe Award, and Screen Actors Guild Award for Best Actor.

 Fassbender took on the Shakespearean role of Macbeth in a film directed by Justin Kurzel, where he teamed up with Academy Award winner Marion Cotillard as Lady Macbeth and David Thewlis as King Duncan.
 Filming for the production began in January 2014 and the film premiered at the 2015 Cannes Film Festival.
 In 2016, Fassbender once again played Magneto in the film X-Men: Apocalypse.
 He next starred in The Light Between Oceans, based on the novel written by M. L. Stedman, and directed by Derek Cianfrance; the film began filming in New Zealand in late September 2014, and was released on 2 September 2016.
 Also in 2016, Fassbender starred in the thriller Trespass Against Us, with fellow Irishman Brendan Gleeson.
 His final film of the year was the adaptation of video game Assassin's Creed, which he co-produced through his DMC Film banner.
 It was released on 21 December 2016.
 Macbeth helmer Justin Kurzel directed, and co-star Marion Cotillard had a leading role, working with Fassbender again.

 In May 2017, Fassbender reprised his role as the android David, and played another character, in the sequel to Prometheus, Alien: Covenant.
 In 2015, Fassbender was cast as Harry Hole (becoming the first actor ever to portray the character) in The Snowman, an adaptation of Jo Nesbø's novel, directed by Tomas Alfredson and co-starring Rebecca Ferguson and Charlotte Gainsbourg.
 Filming began in January 2016 and the film was released in October 2017.
 Fassbender reprised his role as Magneto in the 2019 film Dark Phoenix, which garnered unfavorable reviews and had a commercially unsuccessful theatrical run.

-Future projects

-Fassbender currently has two films in post-production.
-He will star alongside Arnold Schwarzenegger and David Hasselhoff in full-length sequel of 2015 short film Kung Fury 2.
-He will also star in Next Goal Wins, directed by Taika Waititi, based upon the documentary of the same name for Fox Searchlight Pictures.

-Together with screenwriter Ronan Bennett, Fassbender has formed a production company, Finn McCool Films.
-Fassbender and Bennett are currently developing a film about the Irish mythological hero Cú Chulainn.

-In March 2022, it was revealed that Fassbender was executive-producing a dystopian drama for Netflix, titled The Kitchen.
-The drama is being written by Daniel Kaluuya and Joe Murtagh.